 The parent or guardian must file a one-time affidavit of intent to homeschool with the county school superintendent within 30 days after beginning to homeschool in the county.
 The affidavit of intent must include the child’s name, the child’s date of birth, the address of the school the child is currently attending (if any), as well as the names, telephone numbers, and addresses of the persons who currently have custody of the child.
 (A form for the affidavit of intent is available to HSLDA members here.)

-The parent or person with custody must provide a certified copy (not a photocopy!) of the child’s birth certificate.
+The parent or person with custody must provide a certified copy (a photocopy of the original is sufficient if the copy is notarized) of the child’s birth certificate.
 If you cannot obtain a certified copy of your child’s birth certificate, you can submit other proof of the child’s identity and age along with an affidavit explaining inability to provide a copy of the birth certificate.

 You must include reading, grammar, math, social studies, and science in your homeschool curriculum.